Answered By: Linda Neyer Last Updated: Apr 12, 2017 Views: 17

 Generally speaking if you are giving your own original thoughts and opinion about any place such as a museum, you wouldn't cite the place.
 On the other hand, your professor may have some format she/he wants you to follow, the purpose of which is to make clear what you're reviewing, so check with him/her.

 However, if you specifically discuss a work at the museum, such as a painting, then you should cite it.
-You may want to look at the answer to a previous, similar question here, for APA style.
 If you are using MLA style, I suggest you check out the OWL Purdue, either this page or this one.